 A simple and costly mistake which can often catch Azure administrators out is the 2 states a VM can be in when powered off, it will either be in a costly Stopped state or Stopped (deallocated) state, the difference is that when a VM is shutdown using the normal operating system method it goes into a Stopped state but although shut down the resources are still allocated to it and therefore the full costs are incurred as if the VM was powered on.
-This could be combined with a scheduled task to run when the VM is idle for a defined period of time.

 Learn how to initiate a shut down and deallocate from within the guest operating system using a system-assigned managed identity.